micaeltech/email-contacts-manager/README.md

 # Email Contacts Manager

-Backend API for managing contacts and emails.
-Built with Spring Boot.
+A RESTful API for managing contacts and emails, built with Spring Boot.
+This project provides a complete backend solution with authentication, contact management, and email messaging features.

 ## Tech Stack